How good is Australia, and its series of “firsts” on climate and energy!

 So, while the mums and dads are driving around in relatively inefficient Mazda and Kia SUVs, the rich folk driving expensive Lexus hybrids and the like are paying a lot less in fuel tax revenue.
 But apparently that’s OK.
 The IPA justifies this on the basis that hybrids are just a “transition” vehicle so are not worth the bother.

-You might think that a group that calls itself Infrastructure Partnership Australia might have an interest in ensuring that the charging infrastructure for EVs is in place.
-But no, it makes little mention of that, apart from saying that EV charging infrastructure should follow, rather than precede, electric vehicle uptake, and should not be funded by the government.
+You might also think that a group that calls itself Infrastructure Partnership Australia might have an interest in ensuring that the charging infrastructure for EVs is in place.
+But no, in its policy statement, it makes little mention of that, apart from saying that EV charging infrastructure should follow, rather than precede, electric vehicle uptake, and should not be funded by the government.
 FFS.
 This from a group that represents an industry that sucks on the teat of government funds for roads, ports and other infrastructure.

 Who are these people?
 They describe themselves as a “think tank”, with a mixture of government and private ownership, but they don’t reveal their membership on their website.
 But we are told it includes toll road operators, contractors, and financiers, all those with skin in the massive infrastructure game.